Cologne Prep Class FAQs

 What is Cologne Prep Class?

-Cologne Prep Class is a ten-month preparatory class for international students who intend to enroll in a German university.
+Cologne Prep Class is an eleven-month preparatory class for international students who intend to enroll in a German university.
 Specifically, it is designed for applicants whose secondary-school degrees do not qualify them for direct access to a degree program at a German university.
 Cologne Prep Class offers preparatory courses in the fields of economics and engineering.
 Aside from offering prep courses and language training, Cologne Prep Class assists its participants in finding apartments and dealing with visa and other bureaucracy issues.
 Cologne Prep Class also organizes field trips, intercultural workshops and information events.

 Is Cologne Prep Class a Studienkolleg?